Close

 Also, there can be huge lead-in times for fabric.
 At a wholesaler the fabric might be available for pre-order by a fabric shop up to four or five months in advance of its 'release' date, and occasionally a fabric can be withdrawn during that period, or delayed even further - 'release' dates are very rarely accurate and in my experience are almost always too optimistic, sometimes by months.
 Again, it's just not a risk I want to take.
 All the fabric we sell is in stock - it's physically here.

 Do your organic fabrics have certificates?
+What about Oeko-Tex ones?

 All my organic fabrics by Poppy Europe, including all the printed and plain solid colour ones, are fully certified by the Global Organic Textile Standard organisation.
 However, no organic fabrics from any shop have a physical or downloadable certificate provided directly by GOTS, but rather GOTS certify the brand owner and that allows them to use the GOTS 'label', i.e. the green circular symbol, on the selvedge of their organic fabrics where they choose to use it, and on their website.
 It also allows the brand owner to provide GOTS certification of their own fabrics.